Effective Leptophilic WIMPs at the $e^+e^-$ collider: Summary and Conclusions

 Dark matter (DM) in effective theory (EFT) formalism has been studied extensively due to the unknown nature of dark sector and economy of free parameters ($\mchi, \Lambda$) without loss of predictability of the theory itself.
 However, DM operators coupling to SM quarks face severe constraints from direct DM searches as well as from LHC, caveat to appropriate validation of EFT limit at hadron collider.
 Leptophilic DM, on the other hand, is motivated from the fact that it not only provides a model independent way to probe DM physics in EFT formalism, but presents an opportunity to study DM production at $e^+e^-$ collider abiding the EFT limit after addressing relic density.
 Dirac DM operators can additionally be probed in the future sensitivities of direct search experiment via one loop interaction with the SM quarks, while Majorana DM operators remain absent in direct detection due to the Lorentz structure of the current.

 We study the contribution from all possible DM operators of dimension six {\it simultaneously}, assuming the Wilson coefficients to contribute with equal strengths.
 Direct search for the Dirac DM is performed by taking into account the RG evolution of the Wilson coefficients from a high NP scale $\Lambda$ to low energy non-relativistic scale.
+We have seen that direct search constraints from latest XENON1T data constrains the Dirac DM model (with all Wilson coefficients chosen as one and having same sign) upto DM mass $\sim $400 GeV, with $\Lambda \simeq$ 3300 TeV.

 Mono-photon arising from the initial state radiation (ISR), together with missing energy, turns out to be a potential signal to probe such operators at the ILC.
 For Dirac DM one requires higher CM energy ($\sqrt{s}=1$ TeV) satisfying the relic density and spin-independent direct search exclusion, while a comparatively lower CM energy ($\sqrt{s}=500$ GeV) is suffice to probe Majorana DM due to the absence of any direct search limit.
-The SM backgrounds can be tamed down with judicious choice of cuts on observables like missing energy, photon energy, photon transverse momentum etc. The key is to choose a maximally right polarised electron beam and left polarized positron beam ($P_{e^\pm} = ^{-30\%}_{+80\%}$), which helps to enhance the signal with positive Wilson coefficients and reduce the SM background significantly.
+The SM backgrounds can be tamed down moderately with judicious choice of cuts on observables like missing energy, missing mass, photon transverse momentum etc.; although $\nu\bar{\nu}$ provides a substantial irreducible contribution to such signals.
+The key is to choose a maximally right polarised electron beam and left polarized positron beam ($P_{e^\pm} = ^{-30\%}_{+80\%}$), which helps to enhance the signal with positive Wilson coefficients and reduce the SM background significantly.
 A discovery reach of 5$\sigma$ can be achieved with luminosity $\mathcal{L}\simeq 1 \, \text{fb}^{-1}$ for low mass Majorana DM ($\mchi \sim 70$ GeV), while that for Dirac DM with masses above 300 GeV requires larger luminosity $\mathcal{L}\gtrsim 50 \, \text{fb}^{-1}$.